EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

     $ git config --global --edit

-to Store git User-Name and git User-Email in disk
+to STORE git User-Name and git User-Email in disk

     $ git config credential.helper store

-To exit vim
+To EXIT vim

     $ escape + :wq

 <br/>

-## GETTING  GIT HELP
+## GETTING  GIT HELP:

 Use for more details and examples on any of the below (or above) commands e.g. push, pull etc.